-The Chadar frozen river trek is an experience for the brave-hearted that seek thrill through responsible eco-tourism.
-The weather and terrain might shake your confidence a bit but if you can surpass that then the journey to this land will be the most enriching experience of your life.
+Lastly, the Chadar frozen river the trek is an experience for the brave-hearted that seek thrill through responsible eco-tourism.
+The weather and terrain might shake your confidence a bit but if you can surpass that then the journey to the marvellous and exhilarating frozen river trek will be the most enriching experience of your life.

 Know more about Trekking in Leh Ladakh.